Edb83/self-isolution/TESTING.md

   - Adds the activity_id to the category's activity_list key.
   - Redirects to the user to the Activities page, showing the new activity at the top of the activities grid.
   - Displays a Toast confirming activity has been successfully added.
+- If activity name chosen already exists in database (upper or lowercase):
+  - Redirects to Add Activity page.
+  - Displays a Toast alerting that name already exists.

 **Edit Activity page**

 The same tests as for Add Activity were carried out, with the following additional tests:
+- If user has been logged out and tries to edit an activity (or tries to open url with brute force using /edit_activity/activity_id) they are redirected to Log In page with Toast alert.
+- If user is logged in and tries to edit another user's activity by brute force, they are redirected to View Activity page with Toast message alerting "This Activity belongs to someone else!"
+- The admin can edit any activity.
 - The input fields are prepopulated with the activity's existing values where available.
 - If an activity is in the "Unassigned" category (due to the category being deleted by the admin), this option is only available to the admin in the dropdown.
 - If no new image is uploaded, the previously uploaded image URL is preserved.